choij23/Portfolio/part3finalproject.md

 Despite restricting my topic to one state, my audience still remains the same where I am informing my audience of the contrast of patient care satisfaction provided by home health care agencies in different location types.
 As my call to action, I implored my audience to search for their respective state's health department to advocate for more funding and resources towards these rural home health care agencies.

+Additionally, what I discovered throughout the process of working on part 3 was that there were not much survey data results for rural home health care agencies when compared to that for urban rural home health care agencies.
+In fact, most of the survey results for the rural home health care agencies were not available due to not having enough resources to do the survey in the first place.
+Therefore, my call to action is exactly why we need to advocate getting these rural home health care agencies more resources and funding in the first place: to be able to give quality patient care.

 ## Sources